cloudfoundry/docs-bosh/content/cli-v2.md

     Release location may be local file system path, HTTP/HTTPS URL or a git URL.

-    `--fix` flag allows replacement of previously uploaded release with the same name and version to repair releases that might have been corrupted.
+    `--fix` replace previously uploaded release with the same name and version, usually to repair releases that might have been corrupted.

     ```shell
     bosh -e my-env ur